snehalshirfule/snehalshirfule/README.md

 - 👋 Hi, I’m @snehalshirfule
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python/Django
+- 🌱 I’m create project using MERN
-- 💞️ I’m looking to collaborate on Django projects
 - 📫 How to reach me

 <!---